Igreja de Nossa Senhora da Oliveira

 Igreja de Nossa Senhora da Oliveira is a collegiate church in Guimarães, Portugal.
-It is classified as a National Monument.
+It is classified as a National Monument and is part of the UNESCO World Heritage Site of Guimarães.

 History

 The church was founded as a double monastery in about 949 by Countess Mumadona Dias, the widow of Count Hermenegildo González.
 It was donated to the Catholic Church by King Ramiro II.
 In 1074/1075, Pope Gregory VII prohibited double monasteries and by 1089 the monastery transitioned to a single monastery.
 Around 1139, the monastery was turned into the collegiate church Colegiada de Nossa Senhora da Oliveira.
 The collegiate church was shut down in 1911, but reopened in 1967.